“Grant me the serenity to accept the things I cannot change,

 Worries.
 One of the main topics that concerns people and yet it seems not to be given enough importance.
 About one out of four suffers from depressive conditions.
-Burnout, mental breakdowns, depression etc. you find news about it more and more.
+Burnout, mental breakdowns, anxiety, depression etc. you'll find news about it everywhere.
 The number of mental illnesses has increased drastically.
 In Europe about 27% of the population is affected.

 There are people who think about their problems so much, they become pale.
 They should simply avoid concentrating on their worries.
 Easier said than done.
 On the other hand, everyone will say, "My problems and worries are personal and individual.
 You can't solve every problem right away".
 There's something true about it.
 Every problem requires its own approach and some problems cannot be solved at all.

-So I can't help you solve your individual problem.
-But I can show you HOW to deal with your fears and worries and what is the best approach.
+So I can't help you to solve your individual problem.
+But I can show you HOW to deal with your fears and worries and what is the best approach, so can do it.
 At this point I would like to present Dale Carnegie's book - How to Stop Worrying and Start Living.
 If you haven't read it yet, read it!
 This book was published in 1948 and is still up to date.
 And why?

-The whole thing looked something like this in my life: "I'm afraid of dying; I don't have enough money; what should I do for a living; will I get my degree, but I don't learn enough for it; I'm fat; I'm just too lazy and undisciplined; do people like me; even the bad weather caused me problems".
+My whole life looked like this: "I'm afraid of dying; I don't have enough money; what should I do for a living; will I get my degree, but I don't learn enough for it; I'm fat; I'm just too lazy and undisciplined; do people like me; even the bad weather caused me problems".

 These were not only everyday thoughts, but really permanent ones.
 I thought and thought, and everything felt like a huge bag full of stones that was weighing on my shoulders and pulling me down.
 You can imagine what my mood was like.
 Sometimes good, if I was along with friends and then again worse or melancholic when I was alone at home and had time to overthink everything.
 I was simply overwhelmed by this amount of worries.